MeetMangrove/playbook/organize_a_retreat.md

 A guest is coming for 1 week and has to be a Mangrove Friends.
 You’ll have to announce the retreat to all the MF at least 3 months before the start.
 To do this, create a Google Doc including informations about the spot, the surroundings, the mindset, the rates and a brief explanation about the payment method.

-Each guest stay around 1 week in the house so each week we can host a new batch.
+Each guest stays around 1 week in the house so each week we can host a new batch.
 Once you have more than 30% of the house filled, you can proceed to the house booking.

 Keep in mind to have well-diversified batchs.